Rundown

 Black?

-Oh boy, that was something.
-He’d say--
+Oh, boy, that was something.
+He’d say:

 “dem raise me; but me na trust dem, sah.”

-First, we have to marinate that.
+Now, we’ll have to marinate that.

-I never know what to do when
+You know, I never know what to do, when

 one of my sisters says, you really are a Chinee